AEM desktop app v1.x release notes

 - An asset checked out by one user is not possible to open for another user, either by Open action from Touch UI, or directly on the desktop.
 Some applications might report it as locked, but also corrupted or even hang while trying to open.
 (CQ-4199234)

 - Changing files simultaneously by multiple users may cause some modifications to get lost.
-The workaround is to use the checkin /checkout functionality to prevent multiple users from changing the same file (CQ-97035)
+The workaround is to use the check-in and check-out functionality to prevent multiple users from changing the same file (CQ-97035)

 - Certain applications don't support the read-only flag properly which allows a user to save a file that's checked out by another user.
 The modified file is not transferred until the other user checks in the file.
 Both modifications are available in AEM as different versions of the asset (CQ-89551, CQ-87572, CQ-89615)